 - a clove of garlic

-- extra virgin olive oil, just enough (I used oil "Carlo" dell'oleificio Barbera)
+- extra virgin olive oil, to taste (I used oil "Carlo" dell'oleificio Barbera)

 To prepare the dough beans and mussels, you first need to cook the beans.
 If you use DRIED BEANS, you have to soak them in cold water the night before, If you do use the FRESH BEANS BORLOTTI you can cook them directly.
 Even if you use the GIA BEANS’ BOILED you can cook them directly and, Indeed, the cooking time will be much shorter.